qwertyuu/go-ur/README.md

 - Rank-order the organisms by their fitness (or wins) and pick the best as a measure
 - End the run if this "best" organism fulfills fitness expectations

 This is a way to get good AIs but you need to be very thoughtful of the metrics you use to pick a winner and which reference AIs you use, too.
-I've had abysmal results and promising results just by using different reference AIs for exemple.
+I've had abysmal results and promising results just by using different reference AIs for example.

 ### train_vs_ai_evolved